Max Dupain: Later years

-During World War II Dupain served with the Royal Australian Air Force in both Darwin and Papua New Guinea helping to create camouflage.
+During World War II Dupain served with the Royal Australian Air Force in Darwin and Papua New Guinea helping create camouflage.

-The war affected Dupain and his photography, by creating in him a greater awareness of truth in documentary.
-In 1947, these feelings were reinforced when he read a book Grierson on Documentary which defined the need for photography without pretence.
+The war created in Dupain a greater awareness of truth in documentary.
+In 1947, these feelings were reinforced by the book Grierson on Documentary which defined the need for photography without pretence.
 The catchcry was "the creative treatment of actuality".
-Dupain was keen to restart the studio with this new perspective and abandon what he called the "cosmetic lie of fashion photography or advertising illustration".
-Refusing to return to the "cosmetic lie" of advertising, Dupain said:
+Dupain was keen to restart his studio with this new perspective, and abandon what he called the "cosmetic lie of fashion photography or advertising illustration".
+Dupain said:

 "Modern photography must do more than entertain, it must incite thought and by its clear statements of actuality, cultivate a sympathetic understanding of men and women and the life they live and create."

 Dupain's documentary work of this period is exemplified in his photograph "Meat Queue".
-He used a more naturalistic style of photography, "capturing a moment of everyday interaction [rather than] attempting any social comment".
+He used a naturalistic style, "capturing a moment of everyday interaction [rather than] attempting any social comment".

-Dupain also worked extensively for the University of New South Wales and CSR Limited and made many trips to the interior and coast of northern Australia.
-However, apart from his war service he rarely left Australia, the first time not until 1978, when he was 67, and even then it was to photograph the new Australian Embassy in Paris, designed by his longtime friend and associate Harry Seidler.
+Dupain worked extensively for the University of New South Wales and CSR Limited, and made many trips to the interior and coast of northern Australia.
+Apart from his war service he rarely left Australia, the first time was in 1978 at age 67, to photograph the new Australian Embassy in Paris designed by his longtime friend and associate Harry Seidler.
 He wrote, "I find that my whole life, if it is going to be of any consequence in photography, has to be devoted to that place where I have been born, reared and worked, thought, philosophised and made pictures to the best of my ability.
 And that's all I need".